GraphFilter/GraphFilter/README.md

 > This project is a reimplementation in python of [GraphFilter](https://github.com/GraphFilter/GraphFilter-Deprecated) project in order to provide more functionalities to the software, in addition to better performance.
 > * Graph Filter v1.1 was published in [Anais of X-ERMAC-RS: Encontro Regional de Matemática Aplicada e Computacional, ISBN: 978-65-5623-103-7](https://editora.pucrs.br/edipucrs/acessolivre/anais/1501/assets/edicoes/2020/arquivos/105.pdf).
-> * Graph Filter v2.0 was submitted to the Simpósio Brasileiro de Pesquisa Operacional 2021, 53ª edição (SBPO-21) and is under analysis.
+> * Graph Filter v2.0 was submitted to the [Simpósio Brasileiro de Pesquisa Operacional 2021, 53ª edição](https://sbpo2021.galoa.com.br) and is under analysis.

 ## Used libraries